andrewfandrew/coppersulphate/README.md

 ### bootstrap3.3.7
 - This uses Bootstrap version 3.3.7
 - It uses glyphicons which are not available in Bootstrap version 4.x

+## Notes
+- The forms do not work on submission because github pages only permit static content
+- This repository is to test the frontend design